kikoveiga/PFL2/README.md

 For the second Practical Assignment (TP2) of Functional and Logic Programming (PFL) 2023/2024 @ FEUP, we implemented, in Haskell, a low-level machine that executes basic arithmetic and logic operations and a small imperative programming language with its own compiler that transforms a program into a sequence of instructions for the machine.

-Our group is T12_G06, composed by:
+Our group is T12_G06, composed of:

 - João Mendes Silva Belchior - up202108777@up.pt (50%)
 - José Francisco Reis Pedreiras Neves Veiga - up202108753@up.pt (50%)